Graylog2/docker-compose/README.md

 # Graylog Docker Compose files

+## NOTE: The Docker Compose files in this repository are meant for testing and demo purposes!
+The files might be outdated and are not tested for production use cases!

 ## Introduction

 This is a set of [Docker Compose](https://docs.docker.com/compose/) files that allow you to quickly spin up a [Graylog](https://docs.graylog.org/) instance for testing or demo purposes.